-Interactive structures can gather user data, providing managers information on how often and with what games the structures are used.
-Additionally, the structures' Internet dashboards allow for the remote control of on-off times, volume, and other settings.

-Interactive play structures are particularly accessible to a wide range of users, including various age groups.
-In addition to parks and schools, they have been installed in retirement homes, encouraging activity among seniors.
-These structures may be particularly appropriate for parks that require Americans with Disability Act-compliance: All children can use them because their virtual games do not require physical ability to use.
-For example, the Yalp Interactive Sona Dance Arch, shown in Figure 8.3, is fully accessible to those in wheel-chairs.
-Software is also available with audio feedback and games geared toward children with autism or other disorders.
+Interactive structures can gather user data, providing managers information on how often and with what games the structures are used.6 Additionally, the structures' Internet dashboards allow for the remote control of on-off times, volume, and other settings.7 activity among seniors.7 These structures may be particularly appropriate for parks that require Americans with Disability Act-compliance: All children can use them because their virtual games do not require physical ability to use.
+For example, the Yalp Interactive Sona Dance Arch, shown in Figure 8.3, is fully accessible to those in wheelchairs.
+Software is also available with audio feedback and games geared toward children with autism or other disorders.7